davoodharun/vsts-devops/README.md

 - Storing data for backup and restore, disaster recovery, and archiving
 - Storing data for analysis by an on-premises or Azure-hosted service Azure Blob storage will ONLY be used to store various testing artifacts and reports output by the Selenium testing framework to be viewed on a VSTS Dashboard.

+* You will need at least one Azure storage account with at least 1 container to store any automated testing artifacts.
+When creating this storage account, please remeber your Azure subscription information, as well as the name of your storage account and access key.
+You can substitute Azure storage for another file storage system, as long as you are able to upload artificats from VSTS with release tasks within the release cycle system.